Marijuana Detox: How to Detox from Weed & How Long Will It Take?

 - Exercise regularly to improve mood and physical health.

-Following physical detox from weed, programs like MA offer continuing long-term support in the form of sympathetic and nonjudgmental support groups.
+Following physical detox from weed, programs like Marijuana Anonymous (MA) offer continuing long-term support in the form of sympathetic and nonjudgmental support groups.
 Becoming part of a healthy and supportive community can be a motivating and essential component of maintaining sobriety.

 Additionally, you must stop thinking about yourself as a marijuana user and have confidence that you can maintain sobriety.
 Share your new goals with trusted family and friends so you have people who are ready and willing to support your sustained sobriety.